vbiskit/keser/README.md

 # Usage:
 ```
 Arguments:
-  -sf  Save the output to a file.
+  -sf  Save the output to a file
-  -bf  Enable brute-force username variations from a .txt file.
+  -bf brute-force usernames from a .txt file
   -all Search With Duckduckgo And Userlinks
 Usage:
   - python3 sneakurls.py <example> -sf example.txt